Ryan Mackenzie: 2018

 In 2017, Mackenzie announced his candidacy for the United States House of Representatives in Pennsylvania's 15th congressional district in 2018.
 He withdrew from the race in March 2018 when the state Supreme Court created new district lines.

 2022

 In 2021, Mackenzie briefly ran for the Republican nomination for Pennsylvania's 7th congressional district.
 He withdrew from the race, instead opting to run for reelection to the Pennsylvania House of Representatives.

 2024

 In July 2023, Mackenzie again announced his candidacy for Pennsylvania's 7th congressional district, this time for the 2024 election.
 During his campaign, he called the issue of immigration a "top priority."
 Mackenzie also voiced support for the Gaza war, but opposed further aid to Ukraine amid the continuing Russian invasion.

 On April 23, 2024, Mackenzie won the Republican nomination for the seat, defeating Kevin Dellicker (who also ran in 2022) and Maria Montero.
 In the general election, Mackenzie defeated incumbent Democrat Susan Wild.

+2026

+Mackenzie is running for reelection in 2026 and faces Democrat Bob Brooks in the general election after running unopposed in the Republican primary.